MYXF90/radix-inu-contracts/token-sale/README.md

 payments will be deposited.
 It uses the `price_per_token` to calculate how many tokens will be returned to the customer when a payment is received.
 The payment amount may not exceed the `max_personal_allocation` (same for every user).
 Finally, customers can only start buying tokens once `sale_started` has been set to `true`.
-The component uses `sale_tickets` to implement a simple form of whitelisting, where a user is only allowed to buy tokens if she is in possession of a ticket.
+The component uses `sale_tickets` to implement a simple form of whitelisting, where a user is only allowed to buy tokens if he is in possession of a ticket.
 An `admin_badge` is required to administer the component, i.e. to mint sale tickets, to start the token sale and to withdraw the payment tokens.